Could We Eliminate Spam With DMARC?

 I've found greylisting to certainly cut down a lot.
 It's effectiveness as decreased over time as spammers switch to using proper mail servers instead of PHP or COM SMTP classes, but it still nails the bulk of spam.

-This is only half the problem (Score:2)
+This is only half the problem (Score:4, Insightful)

 The majority of malware and spam come from botnet controlled accounts on valid domains.
 Most of the 419 spam originates at gmail.
 Not because gmail is worst, but it's because it's a trusted source of mail.

 The reason I say this is not going to work is that you will get spam on any popular communication mechanism.
-Facebook gets quite a bit now, that's not email, and they control both the sender and the receiver, the spam could be zapped before you know about it, you're just seeing that which got through the f
+Facebook gets quite a bit now, that's not email, and they control both the sender and the receiver, the spam could be zapped before you know about it, you're just seeing that which got through the filters from a sender that has not been reported.

+You use free-email account systems for throw-away crap and as such any legitimate email service should be scoring emails from them lower.

+That simply isn't the case.
+Countless numbers use gmail and outlook for their primary email as they use the biggest providers as they are unable to set their own up.
+This type of person would only add to the spam problem as they would be unlikely to maintain their private SMTP service.

 Something must be done!
 This is something...
 (Score:1)